building-envelope-data/.github/profile/README.md

 [![Watch the video introduction](https://img.youtube.com/vi/QsulJnpvuh0/maxresdefault.jpg)](https://www.youtube.com/watch?v=QsulJnpvuh0)

+# How can I add my product data to the product data network?

+When you are a manufacturer of building envelope components and part of an association, you can ask your association if they provide a database which is connected to the product data network.

+If you have your own product database, you can ask your software developers to add an API according to the specification https://github.com/building-envelope-data/api .
+There are [many open-source frameworks](https://graphql.org/community/tools-and-libraries/) which make it easy to create such an API.
+The software developers need to take your product data and to return the data sets in the format defined by https://github.com/building-envelope-data/api/tree/develop/schemas .
+For example, optical data sets must be valid against https://github.com/building-envelope-data/api/blob/develop/schemas/opticalData.json .
+An example of such a data set is https://github.com/building-envelope-data/api/blob/develop/tests/valid/opticalData/solarTransmittanceReflectance.json .
+Please also [raise an issue](https://github.com/building-envelope-data/api/issues/new) so that we know what you are planning.

+When your database with the new API is ready, we can connect them easily to the product data network.
+Your product data can then be accessed by all software applications which use the product data network.
+As part of the access right management system, you can restrict the access to certain application, institutions or users.

 # How can I use the product data network with my software application?

 Your planning application needs to send a GraphQL query to the metabase https://www.buildingenvelopedata.org/graphql/ .
 The API of the metabase is specified by https://github.com/building-envelope-data/api .
 At https://github.com/building-envelope-data/api/blob/develop/queries/metabase/tutorial.graphql , you find example queries to the metabase.